ethersphere/swarm/swarm/docs/smash/smash.rst

     4. the partial verification bits (the last two bits of the expected intermediate secrets) and
     5. the MASH-es.

-This audit manifest is a special structure that is sold to auditors who are obligated to store the metadata and be prepared to receive audit requests from the owner at any time.
-An audit request will reveal a seed with the help of which the contracted auditor can launch an audit.
+This audit manifest is a special structure that is sold to insurers who are obligated to store the metadata and be prepared to receive seeds from the owner at any time to initiate audit requests on the owners behalf.
+Alternatively insurers can take on the entire task of issuing seeds [#]_  .

+.. rubric:: Footnotes
+.. [#] This can be done trustlessly if insurer generates masks for the seeds themselves and publishes them (put it on the blockchain, or just publishes their own valid receipt).
+If the seed is leaked before it is due, or not relealed when it is due, the insurer stands to lose their deposit and compensate the owner.
+To catch the insurer caching results on their own beforehand, they need to collect signed audit responses from all nodes to show the nodes have seen the seed.
+Nodes are rewarded of they report leaked seeds.
+Therefore the auditor can cheat the audit only if they collude with the custodians of each chunk in the collection in advance, and precalculate their secrets.
+By keeping the reward for leaking significantly higher than what the insurer can afford as bribe will make this line of attack uneconomical.

 The :dfn:`audit request` for the document or collection is a tuple consisting of